SketchyGFG/EmpyrionDedicatedServerGuide/README.md

 ### 1.9 - Install scenario

-Since there is usually no way to download the scenario directly from steam without providing personal information it is recommended to update the scenario from a personal account using something like https://justbeamit.com/  The scenario you are uploading may come as a folder with a number for a name like: 3143225812.
+Since there is usually no way to download the scenario directly from steam without providing personal information it is recommended to update the scenario from a personal account using something like https://justbeamit.com/.

+The scenario you are uploading may come as a folder with a number for a name like: `3143225812`.
 Zip this folder like it is and beam it up to the server.
-It's best that you do NOT use that number as the same name as the scenario folder on the server, so change it when you move the folder into position.
+It's best that you do NOT use that number as the same name as the scenario folder on the server, so change it before you move the folder into position.

 Steps:
 1. Upload the scenario archive to the server.